reportportal/docs/src/md/src/GettingStarted/ConfigurationOfReportPortalServer.md

  Click 'Submit' button.
  Confirmation message in status bar should be shown.
  'Login with GitHub' button will appear on login form.

+ # Active Directory Authorization
+To setup access with Active Directory:
+1. Login Report Portal as ADMIN user
+2. Open list on the right of user's image.
+3. Click 'Administrative' link
+4. Click 'Server Settings' from left-hand sidebar
+5. Go to 'Authorization Configuration' tab
+6. Change switcher position of 'Activate Directory Authorization' to ON
+7. The following fields appear on a screen as is shown on a picture:

+Mandatory fields are marked with red.
+Click 'Submit' button.
+All users of Active Directory will have an access to Report Portal instance.
+For entrance to Report Portal user should use their domain credentials (Login and password).

+# LDAP Authorization (beta)
+To setup access with LDAP:
+1. Login Report Portal as ADMIN user
+2. Open list on the right of user's image.
+3. Click 'Administrative' link
+4. Click 'Server Settings' from left-hand sidebar
+5. Go to 'Authorization Configuration' tab
+6. Change switcher position of “LDAP Authorization' to ON
+7. The following fields appear on a screen as is shown on a picture:

+Mandatory fields are marked with red.
+Click 'Submit' button.
+All users of LDAP will have an access to Report Portal instance.
+For entrance to Report Portal user should use their domain credentials (Login and password).

 ### Statistics
 It should be mentioned, that Report Portal server has enabled option of collecting statistics of user's actions.